-Any proposal to construct, modify or demolish improvements within 2534 must have plan approval from the DRC prior to commencement, and following DRC approval must also receive administrative approval, in accordance with these design guidelines, from the Town of Johnstown Town Planner.
-The DRC's review and approval process also applies to signage, changes in property use, and maintenance activities that take place on, or with respect, to property that is part of 2534.
+Any proposal to construct, modify or demolish improvements within North Ridge must have plan approval from the DRC prior to commencement, and following DRC approval must also receive administrative approval, in accordance with these design guidelines, from the Town of Johnstown Planning & Development Director.
+The DRC's review and approval process also applies to signage, changes in property use, and maintenance activities that take place on, or with respect to, property that is part of North Ridge.
 After the DRC approves a plan submittal, an applicant may proceed with a project, but only in strict compliance with the terms and conditions of approval.
 The DRC may perform periodic site inspections, both during development and on an ongoing basis thereafter to ensure compliance.

-The DRC meets monthly, and projects are placed on a formal meeting agenda only after applications have been submitted at least two weeks prior to a meeting.
+The DRC meets as needed with submittals, and projects are placed on a formal meeting agenda only after applications have been submitted at least two weeks prior to a meeting.
 Formal presentations to the DRC are mandatory for most development projects, however, most details are reviewed through informal meetings with the DRC representatives.
 This process is designed to expedite the preparation and approval of the plans for any specific site where development is contemplated.
 There are three phases in the development approval process.